dunglas/frankenphp/docs/config.md

 		worker {
 			file  /path/to/app/public/worker.php
-			watch /path/to/app # watches all files in all subdirectories of /path/to/app watch /path/to/app/*.php # watches files ending in .php in the /path/to/app directory watch /path/to/app/**/*.php # watches files ending in .php in the /path/to/app directory and subdirectories }
+			watch /path/to/app # watches all files in all subdirectories of /path/to/app watch /path/to/app/*.php # watches files ending in .php in /path/to/app watch /path/to/app/**/*.php # watches PHP files in /path/to/app and subdirectories watch /path/to/app/**/*.{php,twig} # watches PHP and Twig files in /path/to/app and subdirectories }
 	}
 }